 Because of its popularity at Halloween, candy manufacturers have developed several varieties of candy corn that are sold at other times of the year.
 Here are some of the other types of candy corn and their colors:

-- Indian corn (brown/orange/white) is often available around Thanksgiving.
+- Harvest corn (brown/orange/white) is often available around Thanksgiving.

 - Reindeer corn (red/green/white) is made for Christmas.